wojciech-dron/insys-interview-task/README.md

 ## Database description

-Application uses the SQLite database located in the **MovieLibrary.db** in **MovieLibrary.Api** project.
+Application uses the SQLite database with entity framework core using eager loading approach.
+Database file is located in the **MovieLibrary.db** in **MovieLibrary.Api** project.
+You can use DB Browser for SQLite to browse the database.
 Below you can find a description of all the entities.

 ### Movie
 Contains data about movies